 You may even want to buy a small cottage near the coast with breathtaking views of the sea.
 Whatever you want to buy, you need to make sure that your property purchase is the right choice.
-With that in mind, you need to avoid these common house-hunting mistakes:
+Typically, with any property transaction, there are a few parties involved who will be working for you.
+They are estate agents, conveyancing solicitors in Stockport, mortgage brokers, etc. With that in mind, you need to avoid these common house-hunting mistakes:

 1. Falling in Love With the First House